Should You Book A Hostel Online, Or Just Show Up?

 - There’s a local event taking place

-Tips for booking a hostel online:
+Tips to book a hostel online:

 - Use multiple websites to compare pricing, including a hostel’s own